Spirals-Team/docker-machine-driver-g5k/README.md

 Error with pre-create check: "[G5K_api] request failed: 400 Bad Request."
 ```

-More informations about usage of OAR properties are available on the [Grid5000 Wiki](https://www.grid5000.fr/mediawiki/index.php/Advanced_OAR#Other_examples_using_properties).
+More information about usage of OAR properties are available on the [Grid5000 Wiki](https://www.grid5000.fr/mediawiki/index.php/Advanced_OAR#Other_examples_using_properties).

 ### Provisioning examples
 An example of node provisioning: